Curiosities about the Black Truffle

 One of the greatest testimonials to the truffle in the 19th century was Gioachino Rossini, who called the truffle "the Mozart of mushrooms."

-The strong connection of the truffle to our territory is also well known from its common name, vulgarly known as the Black Precious Truffle of Norcia and Spoleto.
+The strong connection of the truffle to our territory is also well known from its common name, vulgarly known as Black Winter Truffle of Norcia and Spoleto.
 Areas very rich in this fungus that over the years have produced almost two-thirds of the world's black truffle production.

 The truffle is a fungus that grows underground, and belongs to the family Ascomycetes.
 It develops in symbiosis with the roots of various tree species, forming mycorrhizae;